8027 Highland Scenic Rd. Brainerd, MN 56401

 Install a programable or smart thermostat – A programmable or smart thermostat can be set to automatically turn off or reduce heating and cooling during the times when you are asleep or away from home.
 When you install a programmable thermostat you eliminate wasteful energy, without upgrading your HVAAC system or sacrificing any comfort.

 Purchase energy efficient appliances – When you purchase an appliance, you should look for purchase an appliance, you should look for appliances with the ENERGY STAR label, which is a federal guarantee that the appliance will GY STAR label, which is a federal guarantee that the appliance will a federal guarantee that the appliance will consume less energy during use and when on standby.
 Brainerd Public Utilities also offers rebates g use and when on standby.
 Brainerd Public Utilities also offers rebates by.
 Brainerd Public Utilities also offers rebates for energy efficient appliances.
-Go to our website https://bpu.org/resources/rebates/ to find out more information.

 Reduce your water heating expenses – Water heating is a major contributor to your total energy consumption.
 Reduce your water heating expense by using less hot water, turn down the water heating expense by using less hot water, turn down these by using less hot water, turn down the thermostat on your water heater, or insulate your waterer heater and the first six feet of hot and cold water pipes.